-- Level 1 Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date - Level 2 Inputs (other than quoted prices included in Level 1) are either directly or indirectly observable for the asset or liability through correlation with market data at the measurement date and for the duration of the instrument's anticipated life. - Level 3 Inputs reflect management's best estimate of what market participants would use in pricing the asset or liability at the measurement date.
+- Level 1 Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date. - Level 2 Inputs (other than quoted prices included in Level 1) are either directly or indirectly observable for the asset or liability through correlation with market data at the measurement date and for the duration of the instrument's anticipated life. - Level 3 Inputs reflect management's best estimate of what market participants would use in pricing the asset or liability at the measurement date.
 Consideration is given to the risk inherent in the valuation technique and the risk inherent in the inputs to determining the estimate.

-As of September 30, 2011, cash and cash equivalents of \$1,156, which is carried at fair value, was based on Level 1 inputs.
+As of September 30, 2012, cash and cash equivalents of \$1,052 which are carried at fair value, were based on Level 1 inputs.
+Management has assessed the carrying values of financial assets and financial liabilities, other than Level 1 inputs, and believes the amortized cost of these assets and liabilities is a reasonable approximation of fair value.